Prepare for a Bright Future by Studying the Past with an Associate of Arts in History

 Liberty’s mission is to Train Champions for Christ who go into all career fields as representatives of their faith.
 In considering our historical past taught through a biblical worldview, we can construct the type of future we want with clarity and understanding.
 Consider pursuing our associate degree in history, and see your future career in a history-related field become a reality.

 Why Choose Our A.A. in History?

 Our Associate of Arts in History emphasizes the understanding of past events and how they affect the present and future.
 You will engage in critical thinking, written analysis, research, and interpretation studies throughout this degree program.
 These skills will help you in your career pursuits.

-Our campus is perfectly situated in the heart of Virginia, with hundreds of historical sites within a four-hour radius.
+Our campus is perfectly situated in the heart of Virginia, with dozens of historical sites within a four-hour radius.
 Lynchburg itself is rich in history with historical sites like Thomas Jefferson’s Poplar Forest just a 10-minute drive from campus.